 Employment Outlook and Salary Info

-Employment of clinical, counseling and school psychologists is projected to increase by 20% from 2014-2024, according to the U.S. Bureau of Labor Statistics (BLS).
-The BLS also reported that the average salary for these workers was $76,040 as of May 2015.
+Employment of clinical, counseling and school psychologists is projected to increase by 15% from 2018-2028, according to the U.S. Bureau of Labor Statistics (BLS).
+The BLS also reported that the median salary for these workers was $76,990 as of May 2018.

 Master's degree holders may choose to pursue a doctoral degree in an area of psychology.
 Most Doctor of Philosophy programs in counseling psychology emphasize research and provide advanced knowledge and training in psychology while allowing students to focus on a specialization area.